 Second, buzzer skills.
 The Ringer went deep on Holzhauer’s method, which involves putting on dress shoes, standing in front of the television, and practicing with a mechanical pencil wrapped in masking tape.

-Ken Jennings, who won a record-for-now 74 straight games, told the site that almost everyone on the show knows the answers to almost every question, so “buzzer timing really becomes what tends to separate the winner from the non-winners.”
+Ken Jennings, who won a record 74 straight games, told the site that almost everyone on the show knows the answers to almost every question, so “buzzer timing really becomes what tends to separate the winner from the non-winners.”
 It’s safe to say Holzhauer is a winner, and his buzzer timing is a key strength.

-Holzhauer told NPR that he starts at the bottom of the board with the highest value clues in order to build up a “decent-sized bankroll.”
+Holzhauer told NPR that he starts at the bottom of the board with the highest-value clues in order to build up a “decent-sized bankroll.”
 Once he has one, he looks for the Daily Doubles, the three clues in the first two rounds that allow players to wager all or some of their accumulated cash.

 It’s the kind of ideology that successful gamblers like Holzhauer, who makes his living betting on sports, often have.
 Sometimes the smart bet is the big bet, and a willingness to make it without fear and as part of a consistent strategy, is essential for success.